The Rise in Opioid Addiction

 - Cravings when not using.

-- Spending a lot of time using, recovering from use, or trying to get opiates.
+- I was spending much time using, recovering from, or trying to get opiates.

 - Work, school or other areas will suffer from a worse performance.